To empower the citizens of Little Rock in the areas of litter prevention, recycling, waste reduction, beautification and community improvement.

-Keep Little Rock Beautiful (KLRB) is a nonprofit 501 © 3 organization founded in 2005 by a group of individuals passionate about the environmental quality of life in their hometown.
+Keep Little Rock Beautiful (KLRB) is a nonprofit 501(c)(3) organization founded in 2005 by a group of individuals passionate about the environmental quality of life in their hometown.
 We are a volunteer-based community organization dedicated to litter prevention, recycling and waste reduction, and beautification and community improvement.
-Since 2006, KLRB has been a Certified Local Affiliate of Keep America Beautiful Inc., the nation’s leading community-improvement organization.
+Since 2006, KLRB has been a certified local affiliate of Keep America Beautiful Inc., the nation’s leading community-improvement organization.
 We are also an affiliate of Keep Arkansas Beautiful.

 Nash Abrams, Chairman

-Tim Heiple, Vice Chairman and Recycling Committee Chair (Heipel + Wiedower Architects)
+Tim Heiple, Vice Chairman and Recycling Committee Chair

 Clay Glasgow, Treasurer

-Melinda Glasgow, Executive Director (City of Little Rock)
+Melinda Glasgow, Executive Director

-Bob Callans, Beautification Chair (Bob Callans and Associates)
+Bob Callans, Beautification Chair

 Suzanne Smith Hirrel, Litter Prevention Committee Chair

-Wally Loveless (Little Rock City Beautiful Commission Liaison)
+Wally Loveless, Little Rock City Beautiful Commission Liaison

 The Recycling Committee orks to encourage and promote recycling efforts in Little Rock among citizens, schools and businesses.
 It also seeks to develop partnerships in the areas of waste reduction with businesses and government (public/private) to educate and develop alternatives on to litter and waste.

 A litter free city is the goal of the Litter Prevention Committee.
 Projects of the committee include: Adopt-A-Street Program, Annual City Wide Cleanup, Cigarette Litter Prevention Program and the Annual Litter Survey/Index.